sharetribe/flex-docs/src/docs/ftw-hosting/run-ftw-in-docker-container/index.md

 ## Build your Docker image and run the Docker container

 To build your Docker image, open your command line and navigate to the root of your FTW folder.
-Run the following command.
+Run the following command – be careful to include the final `.` , as it indicates that the Dockerfile is in the current directory.

 ```shell
 $ docker build -t ftw-docker .